ninoNinkovic/FasParser/README.md

 [Version 1.2.1] 2017-03-13

-    1. improve the sort function with user provided ID list, which can replace the raw IDs;
+    1. improve the sort function with user provided ID list;
     2. improve the extraction function for large FASTA file;
     3. add Clear buttons for convenient operation；
     4. optimize codes (flexibility and simplicity);